Study Abroad Information for Undergrads

 Rady students can greatly benefit from study abroad opportunities.
 There are many options available to UC San Diego students, from summer study to year-long programs.
 Students can participate in:

 Opportunities Abroad Program (OAP)—this umbrella program for study abroad uses an independent study abroad provider.
 OAP also provides internship, work and teaching opportunities.
 Students are not enrolled at UC San Diego while abroad; you earn UC San Diego transfer credit, but grades are not calculated in your UC San Diego GPA.
 Not all OAP programs give letter grades so students pursuing minor credit should research if the institution issuing the transcript will report P/ NP or letter grades.
 Federal and state financial aid transfer, but campus-based aid does not.
 Some scholarships are available from study–abroad providers.

 Global Seminars (GS)—5-week summer programs led by UC San Diego faculty in different locations around the world.
 You register for two 4-unit UC San Diego classes taught in English and receive UC credit.

-Find more information and a calendar of upcoming events on the Programs Abroad Office website.
+Find more information and a calendar of upcoming events on the Study Abroad UC San Diego website.

 Yes, absolutely.
 Note that Rady allows a maximum of two (4–unit) transfer courses to be applied toward a minor (this includes courses transferred from a community college and study abroad classes).
 Double minors can apply two transfer classes toward each minor.